Summer of '42: Plot

-The film opens with a series of still photographs appearing over melancholic music, representing the abstract memories of the unseen Herman Raucher, now a middle-aged man.
-Raucher recalls the summer he spent on Nantucket island in 1942.
-The film flashes back to a day that then-15-year-old "Hermie" and his friends – jock Oscy and introverted nerd Benjie – spent playing on the beach.
-They spot a young soldier carrying his new bride into a house on the beach, and are struck by her beauty, especially Hermie, who is unable to get her out of his mind.
+In the summer of 1942 on Packett Island, 15-year-old "Hermie" and his friends – jock Oscy and introverted nerd Benjie – are hanging out on the beach.
+They spot a young soldier carrying his new bride into a house and are struck by her beauty.

-They continue spending afternoons on the beach where, in the midst of scantily-clad teenage girls, their thoughts invariably turn to sex.
-All of them are virgins: Oscy is obsessed with the act of sex, while Hermie finds himself developing romantic interest in the bride, whose husband he spots leaving the island on a water taxi one morning.
-Later that day, Hermie sees her outside the local market struggling with grocery bags that she subsequently drops and comes to her aid and offers to carry the bags home for her, which she gladly accepts, and in this way gets to meet her.
+They continue spending afternoons on the beach, where their thoughts turn to sex.
+All of them are virgins: Oscy is obsessed with the act of sex, while Hermie develops romantic interest in the bride, whose husband he spots leaving the island on a water taxi one morning.
+Later that day, Hermie sees her outside the market struggling with grocery bags.
+He offers carry the bags home, which she gladly accepts.

-Meanwhile, Oscy and Hermie, thanks to an illustrated sex manual discovered by Benjie, become convinced they know everything necessary to lose their virginity.
-Led by Oscy, they test this by going to the cinema and picking up a trio of high-school girls.
-Oscy stakes out the most attractive one, Miriam, "giving" Hermie her less attractive friend, Aggie, and leaving Benjie with Gloria, a heavyset girl with dental braces.
-Frightened by the immediacy of sex, Benjie runs off, and is not seen by Hermie or Oscy again that night.
-Initially, the two girls who were with Hermie and Oscy say they will not go in without Benjie's would-be date, but she tells them to go without her, then leaves herself.
-While they are waiting in the ticket line for the movie, the young war bride appears and greets Hermie and asks him if he can help her move some boxes the next day.
-The remainder of the evening is devoted to attempting to "put the moves" on Miriam and Aggie while they watch the film.
-Oscy pursues Miriam, eventually making out with her during the movie, and later learns her ways are well-known on the island.
-Hermie finds himself succeeding with Aggie, who allows him to grope what he thinks is her breast; Oscy later points out Hermie was fondling her arm.
+Meanwhile, Oscy and Hermie become convinced they know everything necessary to lose their virginity.
+They test this by going to the movies and picking up a trio of high-school girls.
+Oscy stakes out Miriam, "giving" Hermie her less attractive friend, Aggie, and leaving Benjie with Gloria, a heavyset girl with braces.
+Frightened by the potential of sex, Benjie runs off.
+The other two girls initially refuse to go without Benjie's would-be date, but she says to go without her, then leaves herself.
+The war bride, who is also at the theater, sees Hermie and asks if he can help her move some boxes on Thursday.
+During the film, Oscy attempts to fondle Miriam and eventually makes out with her.
+Hermie succeeds in kissing Aggie, who allows him to grope what he thinks is her breast; Oscy later points out that Hermie was fondling her arm.